About the Author of the Blogsite, Not the Author of the Bible:

 Proverbs 25:1-28 Proverbs [in Smaller Chunks]

-These also are [Solomon's] proverbs [that] the men of king Hezekiah of Judah copied [down.]
+These also are [Solomon's] proverbs, [that] the men of king Hezekiah of Judah copied [down.]
 It is the glory of God to conceal a thing; but the honor of kings is to [investigate] a matter.

-The heaven, [because of its] height & the earth for [its] depth & [also] the [hearts] of kings [are] unsearchable.
-Take the [scum] away from the silver & a vessel for the [refiner] shall come forth.
-[Zechariah 13:9 And I will bring 1/3 through the fire & will refine them [like] silver is refined & will [test] them [like] gold is [tested.] they shall call on My Name & I will hear them.
+[Zechariah 13:9 And I will bring 1/3 through the fire & will refine them [like] silver is refined & will [test] them [like] gold is [tested.]
+They shall call on My Name & I will hear them.
 I will say, It is My people & they shall say, The Lord is my God.]

 Take away the wicked [from in front of] the king & his throne shall be established in righteousness.
 [Don't put] yourself in the presence of the king & [don't] stand in the place [of honor for] great men.
 It is [far] better that [it's] said to you, Come up [here;] than [for] you to be put [into a] lower [place] in the presence of the prince, whom you have seen.